-Except for historical information, this Quarterly Report on Form 10-Q may be deemed to contain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+Except for historical information, this Quarterly Report on Form 10-Q may be deemed to contain "forwardlooking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Examples of forward-looking statements include, but are not limited to: (a) projections of or statements regarding return on investment, future earnings, interest income, sales, volume, other income, earnings or loss per share, growth prospects, capital structure, and other financial terms, (b) statements of plans and objectives of management, (c) statements of future economic performance, and (d) statements of assumptions, such as economic conditions underlying other statements.
 Such forward-looking statements can be identified by the use of forward-looking terminology such as "anticipates," "believes," "continue," "could," "estimate," "expects," "intend," "may," "might," "outlook," "potential," "predict," "should," "will," as well as the negative of any of the foregoing or variations of such terms or comparable terminology, or by discussion of strategy.
-No assurance may be given that the future results described by the forward-looking statements will be achieved.
-While we believe these forward-looking statements are reasonable, they are only predictions and are subject to known and unknown risks, uncertainties, and other factors, many of which are beyond our control, which could cause actual results, performance or achievement to differ materially from anticipated future results, performance or achievement to differ materially from anticipated in this Quarterly Report on Form 10-Q, and those described from time to time in our future reports filed with the Securities and Exchange Commission.
-Such forward-looking statements in this Quarterly Report on Form 10-Q, and those described from time to time in our future reports filed with the Securities and Exchange Commission.
+No assurance may be given that the future results described by the forwardlooking statements will be achieved.
+While we believe these forward-looking statements are reasonable, they are only predictions and are subject to known and unknown risks, uncertainties, and other factors, many of which are beyond our control, which could cause actual results, performance or achievement to differ materially from anticipated future results, performance or achievement expressed or implied by such forward-looking statements.
+These risks and uncertainties include, but are not limited to, those described in "Item 1A.
+Risk Factors" of our 2011 Annual Report on Form 10-K, and elsewhere in that report, those described in this Quarterly Report on Form 10-Q, and those described from time to time in our future reports filed with the Securities and Exchange Commission.
 Such forward-looking statements in this Quarterly Report on Form 10-Q include, without limitation, those contained in Item 1.
-Financial Statements
+Financial Statements and Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations.